silvacms/documentation/source/silva/layout/howto.rst

     @import url(http://zope-url/++resources++silvatheme.demo/file.css);
   </style>

-After all resources refered in the imported CSS will be look by default in the same folder that the CSS which will be the exported resources directory.
+Now all resources refered in the imported CSS will be looked at by default in the same folder that the CSS, which will be the exported resources directory.

 .. note::

-     If you include CSS and JS by hand, it is recommanded to include the CSS first and JS after, as this usually improve the loading speed of those resources by current web browsers.
+     If you include CSS and JS by hand, it is recommanded to include the CSS first and JS after, as this usually improves the loading speed of the resources by current web browsers.

 Changing the HTML code of the layout
 ------------------------------------

-The default Porto layout defines some content provider with which you can overrides some HTML parts for the ``<body>`` HTML tag content.
-You have by default:
+The default Porto layout defines some content provider with which you can overrides some HTML content of the ``<body>`` tag.
+You have by
+default:

 *header*
    Top section of the site.
-It itself include by default a *breadcrumbs* provider that define a breadcrums navigation.
+It is included by default a *breadcrumbs* provider that define a breadcrums navigation.

 *navigation*
-   Right after the top section this provider define a generic navigation code.
-Use can customize its behavior by inheriting it and settings some configuration attributes on it.
+   Right after the top section this provider defines generic navigation code.
+Use can customize this behavior by inheriting it and settings some configuration attributes on it.

 *footer*
    Bottom section of the site.

-All those three content providers are themselves included in a more global one, *layout* which englobe all the body tag.
-If you whish replace all the HTML code inside the body section, you can overrides that last one.
-For layouts which doesn`t follow the described structure it is the best way to implement them.
+The three content providers are themselves included in a more global one, *layout* which encompasses the entire body tag.
+If you wish to replace all the HTML code inside the body section, you can override the last one.
+For layouts which don`t follow the described structure it is best to implement them.

 .. note::